 - Results in higher spam rating

 There are some email server administrators that mark GIFs in email as spam and set it to be flagged higher than the usual text-only emails.
-The reason being that most spam emails tend to contain GIFs that lead to frivolous websites.
+The reason is that most spam emails tend to contain GIFs that lead to frivolous websites.
 So you’re at the risk of landing in the spam folder!

 - Anti-virus scanning takes longer